jcoyle37/BookReaderPWA/README.md

 The goal of this project is to make [Archive.org](https://archive.org/)'s eBooks available for download and offline usage with Progressive Web App technology.

+Check out the [demo](https://joecoyle.net/other/BookReaderPWA/) (you may need to refresh your cache/clear site data as I update the page).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).